joe-bookwood/inbound-ra-example/README.md

 ***SUCCESS*** EJB has been installed.
 [ra-user-ejb]$ jms-setup
 ***SUCCESS*** JMS has been installed.
 ```

 Open questions are:
-- wth is an admin object?
+- what is the task of an admin object?
 I found no clear description about it.
-Oracle did not describe it in detail and in the jacamar project I found also nothing
+Oracle did not describe it in detail and in the jacamar project I found also nothing.

 References: